saicbm98/n8n-workflows-News-bot/README.md

 An automated **n8n workflow** that fetches stories from **Hacker News**, uses **AI-powered summarisation** to generate concise headlines, and logs curated results into **Google Sheets** for easy tracking, analysis, and reuse.

-This project is designed for builders, researchers, and operators who want a lightweight, customisable system for monitoring trends and discussions around specific topics.
+This project demonstrates how no-code automation and AI can be combined to build a reliable, scalable content discovery pipeline.

 ---